dsnezhkov/zombieant/README.md

 > Here we are escaping double-execution of a hook by checking if `__gmon_start__` is already hooked

-As you can see with weak symbols we are not explicitly working with `dlopen()/dlsym()` _RTLD_*_'s.
+As you can see with weak symbols we are not explicitly working with `dlopen()/dlsym()` _RTLD_<>'s.
 Again we only want our code to execute in the context of a live whitelisted executable using it as a decoy.
 Liveness of the decoy process (no crash) and proper appearance in the process table is prioritized.

 _ProTip_: Also note, some executables do not honor `__cxa_finalize` invocation probably due to implemented `atexit()` handlers. but you could always find other decoys.
+Also, noone says we have to trigger paylaods soon after the process start.
+We can wait until the process is about to exit and then trigger in the destructor or in atexti(3) hooks.

 ##### 0x2:C: Chained weakrefs

 We have shown that we could find and resolve symbols at runtime with weak references.
-However, can evade even deeper by _scattering_ weak references across a series of smaller preloaded libraries, and assemble the lookups in memory.
+However, let's see how we can evade even deeper by _scattering_ weak references across a series of smaller preloaded libraries, and resolve the lookups in memory at runtime.

 Here we employ the same technique as in the first scenario (main) but weak symbols are exported from the downstream library: